 Most of them would be nine or ten years of age.

 On the 1861 census Eleanor Boughey is recorded as a grocer next to the British School in Bath Street.

-In that year the Ilkeston Leader had no hesitation in recommending the Bath Street Educational Establishment of Mrs. Boughey, who had over 20 years mature experience as a teacher and who charged moderate fees for the education of young ladies belonging to the higher and middle classes….the best in town!
+Later in that year the Leader had no hesitation in recommending the Bath Street Educational Establishment of Mrs. Boughey, who had over 20 years mature experience as a teacher and who charged moderate fees for the education of young ladies belonging to the higher and middle classes….the best in town!

 English Language, History, Geography, Composition and Plain Sewing were all taught.